bernotlab/BernotLab.github.io/_pages/lab_news.md

 nav_order: 1
 ---

-* The Bernot Lab is attending [ASP July 6-10 (The New England Association of Parasitologists Conference)](https://www.amsocparasit.org)
+* The Bernot Lab is attending [ASP July 6-10 (The American Society of Parasitologists Conference)](https://www.amsocparasit.org)

 * New publication on phylotranscriptomics of the major copepod orders: